Enrollment is now open for Spring 2024.

 I'm a junior/senior, is this course for me?

 Yes!
-We are premiering a new upper-division version of the course this summer.
+We premiered a new upper-division version of the course this summer.
 You can enroll for either Letters & Sciences (L&S C196C) or Business Administration (UGBA C196C) credit.
 As an upper-division student, you'll be grouped in a small "section" with other juniors and seniors.
 Kindly note that students should enroll in the lower-division section (L&S C12 or UGBA C12).
 No student should enroll in more than one section of this course.

 Is the gateway course open to the general public?

 Yes.
 For the first time ever, pre-college and non-matriculated students are invited to enroll in our gateway course.
 Adult learners may also be interested in our new Executive Education course this December.

 We'd love to hear from you, please e-mail us at: email@example.com.

 I am very grateful that this course was open to any grade even though the small description of this course seemed to be geared towards freshmen, and I was glad that I disregarded the description and joined this class.
 You will definitely learn something in this course where you can apply it to your life no matter what path you take...YeRin Jun '21, Gateway Course Student & Berkeley Changemaker

 I'm thankful that I've been able to learn so much from this course!
 I truly believe this is the greatest preparation I could have received going into my first year at Berkeley.
 I'm sad this has come to an end, but excited to apply the lessons and principles I learned into my Berkeley journey and my life!Grace Kelly, Gateway Course Student, Class of 2024